Best Espresso Machines for Home Use.

 Interface: Brew paddle & rotary valves

-Preinfusion?: No (there’s pre-brewing at the full brew pressure, nevertheless it’s not preinfusion)
+Preinfusion?: No (there’s pre-brewing at the full brew pressure, but it’s not preinfusion)

 Adjustable brew temperature: Yes (via wheel or via app)